1234-Ariel-code/akemogne.github.io/cv.md

 <td markdown="1">
 [CIMPA](https://www.cimpa.info/), Centre International des Mathématiques Pures et Appliquées at Ecole Nationale Supérieure Polytechnique de Yaoundé, Cameroon (2018)

--Title: Application of ALgebraic Toplogy in Robotics
+Title: Application of ALgebraic Toplogy in Robotics

 The Centre International de Mathématiques Pures et Appliquées (CIMPA), founded in France in 1978, is a nonprofit organisation that promotes research in Mathematics in developing countries.
 Located in Nice, it is a UNESCO Category 2 centre and  is part of the Laboratoire d'Excellence CARMIN (Centres d'Accueil et de Rencontres Mathématiques Internationales).
 It benefits from the financial support of Germany, France, Norway, Spain and Switzerland.
 </td>